 When is Ramadan in Morocco?

 Ramadan is based on the Islamic Hijri calendar, which is often referred to as the Lunar calendar.
 Ramadan starts the day that the first crescent of a new moon appears on the ninth lunar month.
 Because of this, Ramadan starts on a different day each year.

-Click here to view a calendar of Ramadan dates through 2030.
+Click here to view a calendar of Ramadan dates for the next ten years.

 Ramadan ends when you can see the crescent of a new moon going into the tenth month.
 This sometimes happens on the 29th day of Ramadan, and other times it happens on the 30th day.

 If it isn’t possible to see the crescent moon due to cloud cover, Ramadan will automatically be 30 days long.

 Many countries announce the date that Ramadan will begin and end based on a pre-determined calculation (Saudi Arabia is the country which all determinations are based around).

 However, other countries, including Morocco, determine the start and end of Ramadan based on a physical sighting of the moon (or lack thereof).

 Therefore, when planning your Morocco travel dates, keep in mind that the start and end date of Ramadan may vary by a day.